 Page Links To

-If you kept reading to this point, you probably have a reason of your own why you need to redirect a post to an external URL and we’re about to show you how to do that.
+If you kept reading to this point, you probably have a reason for your own why you need to redirect a post to an external URL and we’re about to show you how to do that.
 There’s no need to mess around with the code because there is a free, lightweight plugin already in existence.

 - Go to Plugins -> Add New